JohnSnowLabs/spark-nlp/docs/en/alab/preannotation.md

 Since <bl>Annotation Lab 3.0.0</bl>, multiple preannotation servers are available to preannotate the tasks of a project.
 The dialog box that opens when clicking the _Pre-Annotate_ button on the <es>Tasks</es> page now lists available model servers in the options. <es>Project Owners</es> or <es>Managers</es> can now select the server to use.
 On selecting a model server, information about the configuration deployed on the server is shown on the popup so users can make an informed decision on which server to use.

-Incase the target preannotation server does not exist, the dialog box also offers the option to deploy a new server with the current project's configuration.
+In case a preannotation server does not exist for the current project, the dialog box also offers the option to deploy a new server with the current project's configuration.
 If this option is selected and enough resources are available (infrastructure capacity and a license if required) the server is deployed, and preannotation can be started.
 If there are no free resources, users can delete one or several existing servers from <es>Clusters</es> page under the <es>Settings</es> menu.

 ![preannotation_dialog](https://user-images.githubusercontent.com/26042994/161700555-1a46ef82-1ed4-41b8-b518-9c97767b1469.gif)

 Concurrency is not only supported between preannotation servers but also between training and preannotation.
 Users can have training running on one project and preannotation running on another project at the same time.

-## Approaches
+## Preannotation Approaches

 ### Pretrained Models

 On the <es>Predefined Labels</es> step of the <es>Project Configuration</es> page we can find the list of available models with their respective prediction labels.
-By selecting the relevant labels for your project and clicking the _Add Label_ button you can add the predefined labels to your project and take advantage of the Spark NLP auto labeling capabilities.
+By selecting the relevant labels for your project and clicking the `Add Label` button you can add the predefined labels to your project configuration and take advantage of the Spark NLP auto labeling capabilities.

 In the example below, we are reusing the `ner_posology` model that comes with 7 labels related to drugs.